-And yet, in 2021, letting Aaron pack up might be exactly what the Packers need to do.
-After a decade of superhuman play without a championship, Rodgers is reportedly unhappy with the Packers front office.
+And yet, this last year, letting Aaron pack up might've been exactly what the Packers need to do.
+After a decade of superhuman play without a championship, Rodgers was reportedly unhappy with the Packers front office this past offseason.
 Rumors swirled when A-Rod balked at the decision to draft Jordan Love, and sports programs from ESPN to CBS Sports had a field day with speculation.

-As of June 2021, Aaron Rodgers is still the quarterback of the Green Bay Packers.
+Aaron Rodgers is still the quarterback of the Green Bay Packers in 2021.